kristentibb/kristen-html-css-mastery/README.md

 By Kristen Tibbetts, Intro to Coding for Journalists class

-This ris a class assignment to learn more about html and css on my own.
+This is a class assignment to learn more about html and css on my own.
 It is due February 2, 2024.